yegorski/nightwatch-test-suite/README.md

 };
 ```

-Note that I'm returning the `client` object so that I can still chain commands just like navite Nightwatch methods do.
+Note that I'm returning the `client` object so that I can still chain commands just like native Nightwatch methods do.

 ### Encapsulating Actions Inside Pages
-The concept of [page objects](http://webdriver.io/guide/testrunner/pageobjects.html), implies having objects which perform actions on elements that the page is “responsible” for.
+The concept of [page objects](http://webdriver.io/guide/testrunner/pageobjects.html) implies having objects which perform actions on elements that the page is “responsible” for.
 I'd just like to reiterate this concept here by providing an example.
 My ["Contact Us" page object](https://github.com/yegorski/jch-nightwatch/blob/master/test/acceptance/pages/contact.js) has the following methods:

 * nav: navigate to the page